CaelanDever/Docker-Kubernetes-setup/README.md

 --name webapp_container: Assigns the name webapp_container to the container for easy reference.

--p 80:3000: Maps port 80 on the host to port 3000 on the container.
-This allows you to access the application on port 80 of the server.

 my_webapp_image: Specifies the image to use for the container.